 This post is for those who have friends who might not be tax compliant.
-My goal is to put a little bit of perspective so that you know instances in which your friend is ok.
-The IRS has programs such the “Streamlined Foreign Offshore procedures” to remove any penalty.
-But I am limiting this posts to instances in which such program would be unnecessary).
+My goal is to put a little bit of perspective so that you know the instances in which your friend is ok.
+The IRS has programs such as the “Streamlined Foreign Offshore procedures” to remove any penalty.
+But I am limiting these posts to instances in which such program would be unnecessary).

-This discussion is only meant as a general guidance for those with potentially non-tax compliant friends.
+This discussion is only meant as general guidance for those with potentially non-tax compliant friends.

 No filing requirement:

 This one probably doesn’t apply to the kind of people you hang out with, but if the following applies, there wouldn’t be a filing requirement:

 Income tax return:

 - His/her income was less than $10,000 (2014 amount, it is indexed for inflation – for the geeks out there, it is the sum of the personal exemption and the standard deduction) and he/she did not own a foreign corporation or trust.

 In this case, he/she was not required to file a tax return, and the fact that he/she didn’t is just fine.

 Foreign Bank and Financial Accounts (FBAR):

 - Even if he/she might have non-US bank accounts, the aggregate balance of such accounts was less than $10,000.